 Explore Charlecote's gardens in winter

-The lush swathes of colour in the borders are long gone, but there are still delights all around the gardens in winter, with hints of spring - you just have to look a little harder.
+The lush swathes of colour in the borders are long gone, but there are still delights all around the gardens in winter, with hints of spring to come - you just have to look a little harder.

 Take a stroll around the gardens that Mary Elizabeth Lucy loved so dearly in Victorian times and whatever the weather, you’ll find our gardeners – staff and volunteers – at work all year round.
 They’ll tell you more if you want to chat, or just take a seat and enjoy the results of all their hard work.